avafinger/nanopi-a64-firmware/readme.md

 ## Instructions for Firmware Image

-There is an experimental Firmware Image to be flashed onto 8 GB (or >) sd card using your preferred Disk Utility.
+There is an experimental Firmware Image to be flashed onto 8 GB sd card (or greater) using your preferred Disk Utility.
-It is recomended to usea good SD card and a good Reader/Writer SDHC card.
+It is highly recomended to use a good SD card and a good SDHC card Reader and Writer.
 Use a trusted brand.

 - Download from here